Vibestrate

 What a skill looks like

-There’s no required schema.
-It’s markdown - write it like documentation for a careful colleague.
+There’s no required format.
+It’s markdown.
+Write it like documentation for a careful colleague.

 # .vibestrate/skills/payments.md